nemanja-stanarevic/intro-to-rp/intro-to-rp.md

 `Future[S]` [^2].
 This is analogue to how `flatMap` on `List` flattens `List` of `List` into a single `List`.

-These higher-order functions make it possible to compose functions returning `Future` using familiar functional programming patterns:
+The higher-order functions make it possible to compose functions returning `Future` using familiar functional programming patterns:

 ```scala